dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DOTS clients need to justify withdrawing help requests: the decision is local to the DOTS clients' domain.

-Regular feedback between DOTS clients and DOTS server supplement the defensive alliance by maintaining a common understanding of DOTS agent health and activity.
+Regular feedback between DOTS clients and DOTS servers supplement the defensive alliance by maintaining a common understanding of the DOTS agents' health and activity.
 Bidirectional communication between DOTS clients and DOTS servers is therefore critical.